Esqarrouth/EZSwiftExtensions/README.md

 ##Possible features

 - More extensions!
-- Better documentation with fancy pictures!
+Please if there is an extension you are constantly using, send a pull request now!
+- Fancy pictures and jpgs in documentation.
+- Documentations inside code
+- List of contents inside readme
 - Completing `TODO`s in source code.
 - OSX compatibility and add here https://github.com/AndrewSB/awesome-osx